Long-form answers to the questions we hear most. If yours isn't here, the help page has setup-specific troubleshooting and you can always email us.

 Yes.
 Courts have affirmed sniping's legality in multiple jurisdictions.
 In 2002 a Berlin court explicitly struck down eBay Germany's brief attempt to ban it.
 There has been no legal challenge anywhere since.

 Because the extension runs in your browser, where you're already signed into eBay.
-The bid is placed using your existing eBay session cookie, the same cookie that keeps you logged into eBay when you open a new tab.
+The bid is placed using your existing eBay session, the same session that keeps you logged into eBay when you open a new tab.
 We don't need credentials because we don't sign in as you; you're already signed in.

 Those services run on their own servers and sign into your eBay account from their data centres.
 They need your credentials.
 Zero Hour runs as a Chrome extension on your machine and uses your browser session directly.
 No credentials transferred, no servers in the bid loop.